 Some users have found NetSuite’s dashboard to be overly complicated and difficult to use, while integration bugs with third-party platforms have been known to cause downtime.
 In terms of customer support, subscribers can choose between Basic and Premium levels—so basically, you have to pay more if you want the highest-quality support.

 Brightpearl is a cloud-based retail operating system, designed especially for ecommerce retailers, wholesalers, and multichannel brands.
 The enterprise-level features include advanced tracking, forecasting, and analytics tools, automated order fulfilment, and multi-location/multi-currency inventory control.

-Unlike most standalone inventory management solutions, Brightpearl provides integrated Inventory Planner Premium, a data-driven inventory planning tool that ensures you have the right products and the right amount of stock on hand, so you can avoid the perils of over or under-stocking.
+Unlike most standalone inventory management solutions, Brightpearl provides integrated Inventory Planner, a data-driven inventory planning tool that ensures you have the right products and the right amount of stock on hand, so you can avoid the perils of over or under-stocking.
 It provides you with various forecasting and replenishment reports based on meaningful KPIs, such as stock on order, seasonality, profitability, and much more.
 So you can make more accurate forecasting faster.

 Brightpearl is also a hyper-scalable system.
 It offers Plug & Play integrations to the top ecommerce platforms, marketplaces, 3PL, shipping & accounting options meaning you can get up and running within minutes.
 These integrations to solutions like: Shopify, Shopify Plus, Bigcommerce, Magento, eBay, Amazon, Xero, and multiple 3PL & shipping options are powered by a ultra-fast API that can handle huge volumes so you can deal with peak seasonality with ease.